When Is the Best Time

 Location and Tips

 He got picked up by his friend Lucas, but the jet ski capsized in the choppy water when the next monster wave built up.
 They were captured in the white sea waves.
 It was a dramatic rescue in the death zone close to the rocks in front of the lighthouse.
-It’s truly epic here in Nazare and coming so close to the most experienced surfers during an event is just unforgettable.
+It’s truly epic here in Nazare, and coming so close to the most experienced surfers during an event is just unforgettable.

 Nazare Lighthouse and Museum

-You have a spectacular view from the top of the lighthouse to the north and south beach.
+You have a spectacular view from the top of the lighthouse to the north and south beaches.
 Well-made shirts of Nazare; Praia do Norte are sold at the entrance.
-We couldn't resist and bought one for a friend and us.
-It's a fantastic memory for this breathtaking place.
+We couldn't resist and bought one for a friend and us as well.
+It's a fantastic memory of this breathtaking place.

 - water and a snack, there isn't anything available